k2view-academy/K2View-Academy/articles/99_Broadway/19_broadway_flow_stages.md

 - If the Stage before the current Stage is split (for example, there are 4 Stages on the same level), the current Stage will be split to the same number of Stages.

 The Stages can be merged under the following conditions:
-- The Stage belong to the group of Stages with the same parent Stage.
+- The Stage belongs to the group of Stages with the same parent Stage.
-- The parent Stage is not root.
+- The parent Stage is not a root.

 **Valid Merge Example**

-Merge can be done on any of the Stages 1, 4 or 5.
+The Stages 1, 4 and 5 can be merged.

 ![image](/articles/99_Broadway/images/99_19_merge_example_1.PNG)

 **Invalid Merge Example**

-Merge cannot be done on the Stages 1 or 6 since they don't have a common parent.
+The Stages 1 and 6 cannot be merged since they don't have a common parent.

 ![image](/articles/99_Broadway/images/99_19_merge_example_2.PNG)